elix/rfcs/proposals/0000-content-mixins.md

   being treated as list items.

 This mixin expects a component to provide a `symbols.content` property returning a raw set of elements.
-This can be done with `ChildrenContentMixin` (above), or defined by hand.
-A component could, for example, define `symbols.content` to only extract elements assigned to a particular `slot`.
+This can be done with `DefaultSlotContentMixin` (above), or defined by hand.
+A component could, for example, define `symbols.content` to only extract nodes assigned to a particular `slot`.
 For a list-like component whose list items are hard-coded, the component could define `symbols.content` to return the children of an element inside the component's shadow subtree.